vincecampanale/simon-game/README.md

 User Stories:

-TODO: Create announcement box to tell user when it is their turn or when they win.

 [COMPLETE] User Story 1: I am presented with a random series of button presses.

 [COMPLETE] User Story 2: Each time I input a series of button presses correctly, I see the same series of button presses but with an additional step.